-F-Secure Mobile Anti-Virus for Symbian Series 60 will detect Cabir and will delete the worm components.
+F-Secure Mobile Security for Symbian Series 60 will detect Cabir and will delete the worm components.
 After deleting the worm's files you can delete this directory:

 Our F-Cabir Utility program can be used to disinfect the phone.
 The program is available for direct download to the phone:

 4. Download the file and select open after download

 6. Go to applications menu and start F-Cabir